day8/lein-git-inject/README.md

 ## The Two-Rule Method

-This middleware creates `the derived version` from these four "ambient" values by applying two rules:
+This middleware creates `the computed version` from these four "ambient" values by applying two rules:
-  1. when the "ahead" count is 0, and the repo is not dirty, `the derived version` will just be the latest tag (eg: `1.0.4`)
+  1. when the "ahead" count is 0, and the repo is not dirty, `the computed version` will just be the latest tag (eg: `1.0.4`)
-  2. when the "ahead" count is non-zero, or the repo is dirty, `the derived version` will be the tag suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`, e.g. `1.0.4-3-g975b-SNAPSHOT`
+  2. when the "ahead" count is non-zero, or the repo is dirty, `the computed version` will be the tag suffixed with `-<ahead-count>-<short-ref>-SNAPSHOT`, e.g. `1.0.4-3-g975b-SNAPSHOT`

- ***Note:*** the attentive reader will notice that only part of the latest tag is used (`1.0.4` rather than `version/1.0.4`).
-This is explained within the next section.
+ ***Note:*** only part of the latest tag is used (`1.0.4` rather than `version/1.0.4`) which is explained in the next section.

 ## The Latest Tag

-So far, we have said that `the derived version` is created using the "latest tag".
-While that's often true, it is not the whole story, which is actually as follows:
+So far, we have said that `the computed version` is created using the "latest tag".
+Now, while that's often true, it is not the whole story, which is actually as follows:
-  1. what's used is the "latest version tag" found in the commit history  (not the "latest tag")
+  1. what's used is the "latest version tag" found in the commit history  (not just the "latest tag")
   2. where a "version tag" is a tag with a specific textual structure
   3. that textual structure must match the regex: `#"^version\/(\d+\.\d+\.\d+)$"`
   4. so, one of these "version tags" might look like: `version/1.2.3`  (the string `version/` followed by a semver, `N.N.N`)
   5. tags which do not match the regex are ignored (which means you can use tags for other purposes, not just for nominating versions)
   6. you can override this default regex with one of your own which will recognise an alternative textual structure (see how below)
-  7. you'll notice that the regex has a capturing group which extracts the semver part (N.N.N).
-If you provide your own regex, it must contain one capturing group which isolates that part of the tag to be used in `the derived version`.
+  7. you'll notice that the regex has a capturing group which extracts the semver part: "N.N.N".
+If you provide your own regex, it must contain a single capturing group which isolates that part of the tag to be used in `the computed version`.

-So, this middleware will traverse backwards through the history of the current commit looking for a tag which has the right structure (matches the regex), and when it finds one, it is THAT tag which is used to create `the derived version` - it is that tag against which the "ahead count" will be calculated, etc.
+So, this middleware will traverse backwards through the history of the current commit looking for a tag which has the right structure (matches the regex), and when it finds one, it is THAT tag which is used to create `the computed version` - it is that tag against which the "ahead count" will be calculated, etc.

 ## Sharp Edges

-Some sharp edges you should be aware of:
+Please be aware of the following:
-  - if no matching tag is found then `the derived version` will be `git-version-tag-not-found`
+  - if no matching tag is found then `the computed version` will be `git-version-tag-not-found`
   - this middleware obtains the "ambient git context" by shelling out to the `git` executable.
-If this executable is not in the PATH, then you'll see messages on `stderr` and `the derived version` will be `git-command-not-found`
+If this executable is not in the PATH, then you'll see messages on `stderr` and `the computed version` will be `git-command-not-found`
   - this design has one potential dark/confusing side which you'll probably want to guard against: misspelling your tag.
 Let's say you tag with `ersion/1.2.3` (can you see the typo?) which means the regex won't match, the tag will be ignored, and an earlier version tag (one without a typo) will be used.
 Which is not what you intended.
 And that's bad.
 To guard against this, you'll want to add a trigger (GitHub Action ?) to  your repo to verify/assert that any tags added conform to a small set of allowable cases like `version/*` or `doc/.*`.
 That way any misspelling will be flagged because the tag would fail to match an acceptable, known structure.
 Something like that
   - `lein release` will massage the `version` in your `defproject` in unwanted ways unless you take specific actions to stop it (see the "Example" below)